Rules for foreigner buying New York property

 Read more: Our top Google rated Guide for Foreign Buyers Investing in New York Property

 Deal example: Client’s one bedroom condo close to United Nations in Midtown East.
+Brand new development that was booked at pre-construction stage.

 No extra stamp duty for foreigners